GrigoryKrasnochub/js_browser_fingerprint_attribute/README.md

 ### Private mode (Incognito) detector

-So I just google it and found several realization, this don't work with >Chrome 92, but works with others.
+So I just google it and found several realization, this don't work with < Chrome 92, but works with others.

 <a href="https://gist.github.com/jherax/a81c8c132d09cc354a0e2cb911841ff1">Almost full realization I found here</a>

-If you are intrested in story of incognito mode detection, you could read this <a href="https://fingerprintjs.com/blog/incognito-mode-detection/">article</a>.
-This article is not about how to do it now, but it's intresting.
+If you are interested in story of incognito mode detection, you could read this <a href="https://fingerprintjs.com/blog/incognito-mode-detection/">article</a>.
+This article is not about how to do it now, but it's interesting.

 ### Browser detector

-It's just from StackOwerflow <a href="https://stackoverflow.com/a/9851769">thread</a>), and it's not work for actual chrome.
+It's just from StackOwerflow <a href="https://stackoverflow.com/a/9851769">thread</a>), and it not works for actual chrome.

 ## Check it with index.html